Byndyusoft/Byndyusoft.MaskedSerialization/README.md

 # Contributing

 To contribute, you will need to setup your local environment, see [prerequisites](#prerequisites).
-For the contribution and workflow guide, see [package development lifecycle](#package-development-lifecycle).
+For a contribution and workflow guide, see [package development lifecycle](#package-development-lifecycle).

 A detailed overview on how to contribute can be found in the [contributing guide](CONTRIBUTING.md).